Members

 (static) flatten

-elements into a parent Array
+Concatenates nested Array elements into a parent Array.
+As an

 alternative, the array elements may be specified as arguments.
 Only the

-elements are flattened by this method.
+first level of Array elements are flattened by this method.
 In modern

-environments, consider using Array.prototype.flat()
+environments, consider using Array.prototype.flat() instead.

 - Parameters: